 It is the policy of the Mutual not to routinely waive any duly imposed late charges, interest, or actually incurred "Costs of Collection."
-"Costs of Collection" as used in this Policy Statement include, without limitation, an administrative collection fee, currently in the amount of Five Hundred Dollars (\$500) (the "Administrative Collection Fee"), which is charged by the Mutual's managing agent to cover staff's costs to prepare the files for delivery to the Mutual's legal counsel in order to carry out legal actions authorized hereunder, as well as direct costs incurred in recording and/or mailing documents attendant to this legal process.
+"Costs of Collection" as used in this Policy Statement include, without limitation, an administrative collection fee, currently in the amount of five hundred dollars (\$500) (the "Administrative Collection Fee"), which is charged by the Mutual's managing agent to cover staff's costs to prepare files for delivery to the Mutual's legal counsel and/or collection agent in order to carry out authorized legal and/or collection actions, as well as direct costs incurred in recording and/or mailing documents attendant to the legal and/or collection process.

-This Administrative Collection Fee may be increased by majority vote of the Mutual's Board, and may be collected by the Mutual's legal counsel on its behalf, and remitted to the Mutual's managing agent, or may be directly collected by the Mutual's managing agent.
+The Administrative Collection Fee may be increased by majority vote of the Mutual's Board and may be collected by the Mutual's legal counsel and/or collection agent on its behalf, and remitted to the Mutual's managing agent, or may be directly collected by the Mutual's managing agent.
+Any change to the Administrative Collection Fee shall not be deemed a change to this Policy and shall not require rule change or member review period procedures to be undertaken by the Board.